tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 * device="gpu:1" (use second GPU)

 Use the [`engine`][atomclassifier-engine] parameter to choose between the cuML and sklearnex execution engines.
-The [XGB][xgboost], [LGB][lightgbm] and [CatB][catboost] models come with their own GPU engine.
+The [XGBoost][], [LightGBM][] and [CatBoost][] models come with their own GPU engine.
 Setting device="gpu" is sufficient to accelerate them with GPU, regardless of the engine parameter.

 !!! warning
     * GPU accelerated estimators almost never support [sparse datasets][].
       Refer to their respective documentation to check which ones do.
-    * GPU accelerated estimators use slightly different hyperparameters than their CPU counterparts.
+    * GPU accelerated estimators often use slightly different hyperparameters than their CPU counterparts.
     * ATOM does not support multi-GPU training.
 If there is more than one GPU on the machine and the `device` parameter does not specify which